 Method

-- Drag Years of operation of business (numeric) from Data Sources tree onto the page and you will get a table that looks similar to below.
+- Drag Years of operation of business (numeric) from Data Sources tree onto a Page or the Report pane, and you will get a table that looks similar to below.

 - Observe that the options are: